epinczinger/TicTacToe/README.md

 ## 📝 License

-​This project has MIT license.
+​This project has no license.